microsoft/BuildXL/Public/Src/Tools/Execution.Analyzer/Analyzers.Core/XlgDebugger/Documentation/INDEX.md

 # BuildXL eXecution LoG Debugger

-XLG Debugger is a Visual Studio Code debugger extension for viewing/exploring/diagnosing/debugging BuildXL log files.
+XLG Debugger is a Visual Studio Code debugger extension for viewing/exploring/diagnosing/debugging BuildXL binary log files.

 The extension is primarily focused on providing a comprehensive, post-mortem view of a build, as captured in the BuildXL execution log.
 This information is presented in two forms:
 1. in a tree view widget, and